suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/12-generative-ai.md

 ## Conclusion

 In this exercise, you've used Copilot in Microsoft Edge to find information and generate content.
-Hopefully you've seen how using generative AI in a copilot can help with productivity and creativity.
+Hopefully, you've seen how using generative AI in a copilot can help with productivity and creativity.

 While the free services used in this exercises are undoubtedly very powerful, you can achieve even more with services like [Copilot for Microsoft 365](https://www.microsoft.com/microsoft-365/enterprise/copilot-for-microsoft-365), in which Microsoft Copilot is integrated into Windows and Microsoft Office productivity applications, providing highly contextualized help with common tasks.
-Microsoft 365 enables you to bring the power of generative AI to your business data and processes, while integrating into your existing IT infrastructure to ensure a manageable, secure solution.
+Microsoft 365 enables you to bring the power of generative AI to your business data and processes while integrating it into your existing IT infrastructure to ensure a manageable, secure solution.

 ### Review
 In this lab, you have completed: